JumpmanYouKnow/ScalaNotes/README.md

 - map on iterator is lazy, put "toList" in the end will fix it.
 - but should use foreach, as it is designed for side effects(won't allow laziness)

+### 2.   ==, eq, and equals
+equals in scala is same as equals in java, throw null exception == check for null, then redirect to equals eq is scala equivalent to == in java

+Examples
+1 equals 2 will return false, as it redirects to Integer.equals(...)
+1 == 2 will return false, as it redirects to Integer.equals(...)
+1 eq 2 will not compile, as it requires both arguments to be of type AnyRef new ArrayList() equals new ArrayList() will return true, as it checks the content new ArrayList() == new ArrayList() will return true, as it redirects to equals(...) new ArrayList() eq new ArrayList() will return false, as both arguments are different instances foo equals foo will return true, unless foo is null, then will throw a NullPointerException foo == foo will return true, even if foo is null foo eq foo will return true, since both arguments link to the same reference

 Spark
 ---------------------